elecomexp/portfolio/README.md

 ### [API Iris Flower Model](https://github.com/elecomexp/api_iris_model)

-A simple lightweight RESTful API built with Flask for deploying a machine learning model on PythonAnywhere, trained with the Iris flower dataset.
+A simple lightweight RESTful API built with Flask for deploying a machine learning model on PythonAnywhere, trained on the Iris flower dataset.
 The API is hosted in https://elecomexp.pythonanywhere.com/, making it accessible from any device with an internet connection.

 ### [Basque Country Weather EDA](./basque_country_weather_EDA)